An Automation Campaign is a group of event types that are executed over time based on a contacts actions.

 - Verify the settings, then click Send.

-Once the campaign is deployed, the subscribers will receive the email message, and then the actions of the subscribers will set off the rules in the Automation Campaign, either adding the subscriber to another list, or opting the subscriber out of the sent list.
+Once the campaign is deployed, the contacts will receive the email message, and then the actions of the contacts will set off the rules in the Automation Campaign, either adding the contact to another list, or opting the contact out of the sent list.

 NOTE: Your display may appear slightly different in version 10.13.0 and newer.
 These display changes do not affect the functionality of the feature.